Mon - Sun: 24 hours.

 Am I Eligible To Make An E-Scooter Accident Claim?

-You might be eligible to claim compensation for an e-scooter accident if:
+Therefore, you might be eligible to claim compensation for an e-scooter accident if:

 • The party you are suing (the defendant) owed you a duty of care; and